The Lao National Museum

 What we say:

-Note that bags and cameras are not allowed, and you will have to check them in small lockers at the entrance.
+Signs say bags and cameras are not allowed, though we were waved through with ours.
+If you have to check them they provide small lockers at the entrance.

 Jump to a destination